nourallah171727/query-execution-service/README.md

 - **Result Caching** — responses are cached in-memory (simple concurrent hash map) and cleared when admins execute write queries that alter the dataset.
 - **Error-Resilient API** — backend validates inputs, enforces limits, and safely handles SQL (only dataset-related queries are accepted).
 - **Job History** — users can inspect past jobs and view results at any time.
+- **Job Recovery** — On application startup, the service scans the job_query table for jobs that are still marked as RUNNING.
+These represent queries that were in progress before the application crashed or shut down unexpectedly.
+The system automatically reschedules these jobs by dispatching each one into a new worker thread, ensuring they are completed and transitioned to the correct final state.
 - **Admin Management Tools** — admins can register new users.
 - **Frontend Demo UI** — lightweight React interface for inspecting queries, jobs, and results.